 7. MSC Divina/MSC Preziosa

-MSC Cruises’ MSC Divina and MSC Preziosa were launched in 2012 and 2013 and cost the line almost $760 million to build each.
+MSC Cruises’ MSC Divina and MSC Preziosa entered service in 2012 and 2013 and cost the line almost $760 million to build each.

 The ships have a gross tonnage of 139 and carry a maximum of 3,959 passengers.

 Catering for people of all ages, both ships are equipped with a 4D theatre, a Formula 1 racing car simulator, three pools and 13 hot tubs.